-Attorney Bagnell is currently representing two law enforcement officers whose weapons discharged without the trigger being pulled, shooting them and causing substantial harm.
+Attorney Bagnell is currently representing law enforcement officers and civilians nationwide whose weapons discharged without the trigger being pulled, shooting them and causing catastrophic harm.
 Since the first suit was filed, the manufacturer has issued a voluntary upgrade of the pistol due to problems with the weapon's trigger weight and internal components, which permit the gun to fire without a voluntary trigger pull.

 In July 2016, he successfully concluded an eight-year insurance coverage battle againt AIG, having defeated the company’s motion for summary judgment on the claim of unfair insurance practices under Connecticut law.